DonDiez/Experimenting_with_TF-IDF/README.md

 The results will be presented as a table with the total sum of the weights.
 The last sentence will be the name of the most relevant file.

+## Possible to add more data
+Use the command "data+" to add content to files from wikipedia :)

 ---
 This is the magic spell, TF-IDF: